Gabriel Davis Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Davis' 7.7 receiving yards per game in his three matchups against the Chiefs are 29.8 fewer than his over/under for Sunday's game.
+- Against the Chiefs, Davis has averaged 7.7 receiving yards per game in his three career matchups, 29.8 fewer than his over/under for Sunday's game.

 Recent Performances

-- In last week's outing against the Patriots, Davis totaled 41 yards on two receptions (averaging 20.5 yards per catch) while scoring one touchdown.
+- In last week's game against the Patriots, Davis recorded two catches for 41 yards (20.5 yards per catch) and scored one touchdown.

-- Davis' over his last three outings stat line reveals eight catches for 120 yards and one touchdown.
-He put up 40.0 yards per game, and was targeted 20 times.
+- Over his last three outings, Davis racked up eight catches on 20 targets and averaged 40.0 receiving yards with one touchdown.

 Davis' Buffalo Teammates